 1. Go colorful with Fauve portraits

-Artists of the Fauve school believed in bright colors and bold lines, so their work really appeals to kids.
+Artists of the Fauve school favored bright colors and bold lines, so their work really appeals to kids.
 Use bingo daubers to make the portraits, then oil pastels and liquid watercolors to create the colorful backgrounds.

 Your fourth grade art students will be wowed by the illusion of this portrait project.
 They’ll create two different pictures of themselves on accordion-folded paper.
-When they unfold it, they’ll be able to see each portrait depending on the angle they look from.
+When they unfold it, they’ll be able to see each portrait depending on the angle from which they look.

 3. Blend snowy silhouettes